Osaka17/messi_spatial_passing_optimization/README.md

-# La Liga Passing Efficiency — Spatial Analysis Pipeline
+# Quantifying Pass Threat — A Spatial Scoring Model for Lionel Messi's Progressions

 Analyzing Lionel Messi's passing during Barcelona vs Villarreal (2014/15 La Liga) using StatsBomb open data.
 The goal was to go beyond basic pass counts and build a scoring system that identifies which passes actually threatened the opponent's goal.